This assignment gives you a chance to write Racket expressions

 and use it as the starting point for your submission.
 Please name

-the file homework02.rkt
+the file homework02.rkt!

-includes a require
+homework02.rkt includes a require

 expression at the top.
 It imports the rackunit